 This rule also applies if your dog has become hyper all of a sudden.
 As I’ve said before, it’s very well possible that he has accepted the lack of exercise but has had enough of the boredom now.
-It’s always worth trying a little more and to see what happens.
+It’s always worth to try a little more and see what happens.
 If nothing changes, try to cut it down.

 Give him a break!